 Oswego Village Board approves a historic preservation amendment to the village zoning ordinance.

-2005: the U.S. Bureau of the Census names Oswego the second fastest growing community in the nation.
+The U.S. Bureau of the Census names Oswego the second fastest growing community in the nation.
 Since 2000, the community’s population has grown by more than one-third.
-Illinois is, in percentage terms, the fastest growing county in Illinois.
+Oswego is, in percentage terms, the fastest growing county in Illinois.

 The historic Helle Building at Main and Jackson Street in downtown Oswego is demolished to make way for a new three-story commercial building.

 Construction begins on a three-story commercial and office building at Washington and Harrison Street.
-The building is planned to be the home of a brewpub on the first floor and offices on the other two floors.
+The building is planned to be the home of a brewpub—Emmett’s Ale House—on the first floor and offices on the other two floors.
 Parking is to be located across Harrison Street to the west, where the old Oswego Public Works garage is to be torn down.

 The village board grapples with whether Oswego’s most important historical structures ought to receive landmark status even if the property owner objects.